linkdevelopment/FilePicker_Android/README.md

 **.getThumbnail**

-A way to get desired resized thumbnail.
+Call this method, if you would like to get a thumbnail image for the captured image or video

 **Params**: